vladris/tinkerer/blog/doc/more_tinkering.rst

 Theming
 -------

+Tinkerer comes with a base *boilerplate* theme.
+This is an unstyled theme based on HTML5 Boilerplate.
+Custom themes should inherit from it.

+The default Tinkerer theme is *modern5*, which is based on the *boilerplate*.

-Tinkerer comes with three themes: *modern* - the default theme, *minimal* - a minimalist black and white theme and a base *tinkerbase* theme from which the others inherit. *Tinkerbase* is not styled, rather it implements the basic layout.
+Before version 0.4, Tinkerer came with other three themes: *modern* - the default theme, *minimal* - a minimalist black and white theme and a base *tinkerbase* theme from which the others inherit.
+These themes are still available for backwards compatibility though future development will be based on the *boilerplate* theme and HTML5.

 Due to the inherent differences between documentation and blogs, Sphinx themes are not fully compatible with Tinkerer.

 To tinker with the look of your blog, you have two options: